laravel/docs/packages.md

         );
     }

-> {note} This will only merge the first level of the config array.
-If users partially define one of your multi-dimensional config arrays, the missing options will not be merged in.
+> {note} This method only merges the first level of the configuration array.
+If your users partially define a multi-dimensional configuration array, the missing options will not be merged.

 <a name="migrations"></a>
 ### Migrations